Building Your First CLAUDE.md: Team Standards as Code

 Writing Your CLAUDE.md: By Example

-Here's a realistic example.
-You're a Node.js SaaS team building a CRM API.
+A realistic example — a Node.js SaaS team building a CRM API.

 Project Overview: